Data protection policy

 You can manage your cookie and tracking mechanism settings in the browser and/or our privacy settings.
 Note: The settings you have made refer only to the browser used in each case.

-4.2.1.
-Deactivation of all cookies If you wish to deactivate all cookies, please deactivate cookies in your browser settings.
-Please note that this may affect the functionality of the website.
+If you would like to disable all cookies, please go to your browser settings and disable the setting of cookies.
+Please note that this may affect the functionality of this website.

 5. External links